The Corse Farm Dairy

 Abbie is also involved with several agricultural and environmental groups, including the Vermont Agency of Agriculture, Food and Markets, Dairy Advisory Council, and the Vermont Act 250 District 2 Environmental Commission.
 She also serves on the board of directors for Northeast Organic Farming Association of Vermont (NOFA).
 In 2020, she was appointed to the Vermont Climate Council.
 The council is tasked with creating plans to reduce emissions by 40% by 2030 and 80% by 2050 from 1990 levels.

 In 2019, Abbie was recognized as one of Vermont’s 40 most accomplished young leaders under the age of 40 by Vermont Business Magazine, receiving its Rising Stars Award.
 She is the only dairy farmer to ever have received the award.
-She was recently chosen as the Emerging Leader for 2020 in the Vermont Agricultural Hall of Fame.
+She was chosen as the Emerging Leader for 2020 in the Vermont Agricultural Hall of Fame.

 Abbie says it gives her hope that an increasing number of people are supporting local food production.